There's a record gap in outcomes between the poorest and wealthiest students, and sky-high dissatisfaction from teaching staff

 More ring-fenced funding from government to spend on catch programmes and more support staff could be vital in making sure the children most in-need of support don’t fall through the gaps.

-While none of the interviewees were quite this blunt, none of the interviewees said the education was currently Education Secretary delivering the kind of support our schools and teachers are in desperate need of.
+While the interviewees weren’t this blunt, none felt the Education Secretary is currently delivering the kind of support our schools and teachers are in desperate need of.

 The CEO of the Sutton Trust said the mobile phones ban was overruling a decision that “headteachers and teachers are best taking on a local level”.